drewwalton19216801/cube3d/README.md

 To pause/resume the program, press the `p` key during program operation.

+## Resetting Zoom and Translation

+To reset the cube's position and zoom level to their defaults, press the `r` key during program operation.

 ## Quitting

 To quit the program, press the `q` key during program operation.